 There is a genuine job vacancy.

 The remuneration package is broadly commensurate with the prevailing market level for professionals in Hong Kong.

 The relevant application forms can be downloaded from the website of the Hong Kong Immigration Department.
 Completed application forms, together with the relevant supporting documents, can be submitted in person or by post.
-Each application must also be supported by a sponsor, which is generally the Hong Kong based employer.
+The application must also be sponsored by the Hong Kong-based employer.

-The visa can be renewed.
-The employee does not need to leave the country to apply for a renewal.
+The visa will usually be granted for two years, but can be renewed for one or more three-year periods.
+The employee does not need to leave Hong Kong to apply for a renewal.

 There is no requirement in Hong Kong to obtain a work permit as well as a visa.

 Cost.
-The cost of a GEP work visa application is currently HK$160.
+The cost of a GEP work visa application is currently HK$190.

 Time frame.
 The processing time for a GEP work visa is usually around four weeks from receipt of all relevant documents.

 Regulation of the employment relationship